-The U.S. Army Corps of Engineers (USACE), Baltimore District (NAB), is responsible for maintaining the Baltimore Harbor and Channels 50-Foot Project (50-Foot Project) to allow large, deep-draft commercial shipping vessels to safely navigate the Chesapeake Bay to and from Baltimore Harbor.
+The U.S. Army Corps of Engineers (USACE), Baltimore District, is responsible for maintaining the Baltimore Harbor and Channels 50-Foot Project (50-Foot Project) to allow large, deep-draft commercial shipping vessels to safely navigate the Chesapeake Bay to and from Baltimore Harbor.
 The 50-Foot Project was authorized in Section 101 of the River and Harbor Act of 1970 and provides for a 50-foot-deep main shipping channel that extends from the Virginia Capes to Fort McHenry in Baltimore Harbor, Maryland, and a series of branch channels that provide access to various public and private terminals serving the Port of Baltimore.
 The Maryland Port Administration (MPA) is the non-federal sponsor for the 50-Foot Project.
-For a comprehensive overview of the Baltimore Harbor and Channels Project, please refer to the 2017 Baltimore Harbor and Channels Dredged Material Management Plan Update (DMMP) (CENAB, 2017).
+For a comprehensive overview of the Baltimore Harbor and Channels Project, please refer to the 2017 Baltimore Harbor and Channels Dredged Material Management Plan Update (DMMP) (USACE, 2017a).

 The York Spit Channel is part of the 50-Foot Project's Chesapeake Bay Approach Channels in Virginia.
 This channel is located near the center of the Bay, east of the York River Entrance Channel and north of the Chesapeake Bay Bridge Tunnel (Figure 1).
 The York Spit Channel is approximately 18.4 nautical miles (nm) long and maintained at 800 feet (ft) wide and 50 ft mean lower low water (MLLW).
 The channel is designed to accommodate vessels in the Ultra-Post Panamax class that routinely call on the Port of Baltimore.
 This vessel class has a maximum length overall of 1,220 ft, a beam of 161 ft, and a loaded draft of 49 ft.
 The York Spit Channel undergoes periodic maintenance dredging (typically every 4 years) and each maintenance cycle generates an average of 1.5 million cubic yards (mcy) of material.
 The channel was last dredged in 2015.
-To minimize adverse impacts to sea turtles, dredging in the York Spit Channel does not occur from September 1 through November 14 in accordance with the National Marine Fisheries Service (NMFS) 2018 Biological Opinion (F/NER/2018/14816) (NOAA, 2018a).
+To minimize adverse impacts to sea turtles, USACE makes every effort to avoid dredging in the York Spit Channel from September 1 through November 14 in accordance with the National Marine Fisheries Service (NMFS) 2018 Biological Opinion (F/NER/2018/14816) (NOAA, 2018a).
+Environmental effects resulting from maintenance dredging of the York Spit Channel are discussed in the 1981 General Design Memorandum (GDM) and Environmental Impact Statement (EIS) (USACE, 1981) and in the 1987 Supplemental Information Report #2 to the 1981 GDM and EIS (USACE, 1987).
+These documents are incorporated by reference, and not further discussed herein.